Jacques Natteau: Personal life

 Natteau was married twice, first in 1942 to Geneviève Langevin, with whom he had a daughter, Catherine; the couple divorced in 1953.
-In 1961, while working on Le Comte de Monte Cristo, he met actress Yvonne Furneaux who starred as "Emma" in La Dolce Vita (Federico Fellini).
+In 1961, while working on Le Comte de Monte Cristo, he met actress Yvonne Furneaux.
 They lived between London, Paris, and Rome in the 1960s as they continued to pursue their film careers.
 They were married from 1962 until his death.
 He had two children: Catherine with Geneviève and Nicholas Natteau, a director and producer, with Yvonne.
 Catherine and her only child Alexandre were murdered in 1980 by her estranged ex-husband Maxime Breguet who then committed suicide.

 Death

-Jacques Natteau died of pneumonia while traveling in Lausanne, Switzerland, on 17 April 2007.
+Jacques Natteau died of pneumonia while traveling in Lausanne, Switzerland, on 17 April 2007, aged 86.